dwndland/Chapter.Net.WPF/README.md

 - **InputWatcher:** Allows to listen for global keyboard or mouse actions without the app be in focus.
 - **PopupHandler:** Implements an auto close event for custom WPF popups.
 - **SystemTexts:** Loads translations for the current windows language from the system.
-- **Themeing:** Checks if the system is on light or dark theme and allows setting it on a WPF window.
 - **UIDispatcher:** Gives easy access to the current UI dispatcher and allows override for unit tests.
 - **VisualTreeAssist:** Provides an easy way to seach for UI controls by any condition in any direction in an easy way.
 - **WindowHooks:** Gives easy ways to hook into the WinAPI queue with custom callbacks.